MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

 ## Create a Log Analytics workspace

-You use Azure Monitor's Log Analytics to store monitoring data, events, and metrics from your AKS cluster and the applications.
+You use Log Analytics in Azure Monitor to store monitoring data, events, and metrics from your AKS cluster and the applications.
 You pre-create the Log Analytics workspace in your assigned environment resource group.

-1. Sign in to the [Azure Cloud Shell](https://shell.azure.com/?azure-portal=true) with your Azure account.
+1. Sign in to [Azure Cloud Shell](https://shell.azure.com/?azure-portal=true) with your Azure account.

 1. Run the following command to create the workspace.
 Name the workspace **aksworkshop-workspace**, and use the same resource group and region as your Azure Kubernetes Service cluster, for example, **aksworkshop** in **East US**.